Table of Contents:-

 According to Likert, “It is the core of management which shows that every human being gives him a sense of worth in face-to-face groups which are most important to him.
 A supervisor should strive to treat individuals with dignity and recognition of their worth”.

-As per Dalton E. McFarland, “Motivation refers to how urges, drives, desires, aspirations, strivings or needs direct, control or explain the behaviour of human beings”.
+As per Dalton E. McFarland, “Motivation refers to how urges, drives, desires, aspirations, strivings or needs direct, control or explain the behavior of human beings”.

 According to S.P.
 Robbins, “Motivation is the willingness to exert high levels of effort toward organisational goals, conditioned by the effort and ability to satisfy some individual need”.